scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### What are those `repos_<three-digits>` volumes in my `config_volumes` table?

-You may see them if you have snapshot reserves and such.
+You may see them if you have snapshots and clones.

 See [this](https://scaleoutsean.github.io/2023/10/05/snapshots-and-consistency-groups-with-netapp-e-series.html#appendix-c---repository-utilization) and similar content for related information.

+In 3.5.4 those `repos_` volumes were removed from dashboards which show "named volumes" (where one expects to see names of "user volumes") because there can be many of them.
+But in storage pool consumption and other panels and stats where total consumption is shown, those have to, and do count.

 ## How much memory does each collector container need?

-It my testing, much less than 32 MiB (average, 21 MiB).
+It my testing, much less than 32 MiB (average, 21 MiB), but peaks can go to 200 MiB.
 It'd take 32 arrays to use 1GiB of RAM (with 32 collector containers).

 However, EPA's RAM utilization may spike when it processes very large JSON objects, so if you need set a maximum upper RAM resource limit, you may set it to 256 MiB.
 That should handle any short-lived spikes.
+Sustained RAM use is around 32 MiB per collector.

 ## How to upgrade?